thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 This is really useful when grabbing information from your API responses and changing it in some way.

+See the [`Array.prototype.map` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) documentation on the Mozilla Developer Network.

-**Exercise** How would we get the IMDB rating as a number from a search request?
+**EXERCISE:** How would you get the IMDB rating as a number from a search request?

 ## `filter`